 Each year Carnegie Mellon University students, professors, and staff launch 20 – 30 new startups.
 Many of these spin-offs are based on industry-leading research developed in labs across campus.
 Dozens more startups are also founded by alumni around the globe.
 Crunchbase lists 1,029 startups founded by CMU Alumni.

-The mission of 99 Tartans is to identify the highest potential early-stage CMU afflicted companies and help them succeed through access to capital and networks.
+The mission of 99 Tartans is to identify the highest potential early-stage CMU affiliated companies and help them succeed through access to capital and networks.